BekMart/travel-tales/README.md

 - Most of the travel images used across the site were sourced from [Pexels](https://www.pexels.com/) or [Google Images](https://images.google.co.uk/) and are used for educational purposes only.
 - The logo and various other image assets were generated using ChatGPT's image capabilities.
 - Several of the profile images featured in the application are my own original photos.
+- [Google Fonts](https://fonts.google.com/) was used to source the font for this website.
+- [Font Awesome](https://fontawesome.com/) was used to source the icons for the website.

 [Back to Contents](#contents)